yuxuanyao/Facial-Expression-Recognition-Resnet/README.md

 Some folders have been added to .gitignore due to size constraints.
 Please create them when using the code.

+Using the code:
+- Create folders that have been gitignored, make sure the file structure is similar to the tree below
+- Run the Data Augmentation Notebook in src to process data
+    - Combines the Muxspace and FER datasets, preprocess, and augments images to make sure each class has 12k images exactly.
+    - Removes the contempt and disgust classes
+- Run the Resnet Model Training - No extraction Notebook to train Resnet

 The final file structure should look like this:
 ├───datasets
 │   ├───FER_dataset